Archive - 2014

 John Coyne (Ethiopia 1962-64) Featured on Examiner.com

-John Coyne talks about the reissue of Child of Shadows October 11, 201411:32 AM MST Best-selling author of The Legacy and Hobgoblin, John Coyne talks about the reissue of Child of Shadows, his spine tingling suspense/horror novel, available now, via Harvest Moon Press. http://johncoynebooks.com/child-of-shadows/ Harvest Moon Press Mr. Coyne graciously took time to answer questions about Child of Shadows, his inspiration genre blending in fiction, and what scares him the most.
+John Coyne talks about the reissue of Child of Shadows October 11, 201411:32 AM MST Best-selling author of The Legacy and Hobgoblin, John Coyne talks about the reissue of Child of Shadows, his spine tingling suspense/horror novel, available now, via Harvest Moon Press.
+Child of Shadows Harvest Moon Press Mr. Coyne graciously took time to answer questions about Child of Shadows, his inspiration genre blending in fiction, and what scares him the most.
 Your novel, Child of Shadows has been reissued with Harvest Moon Press, have you reread it?
 Was there anything you would have rewritten/changed?
 Rereading it was a special pleasure as (believe it or not) I had forgotten much of the plot, the twists and turns of the story, so that for me, it was like reading a new book, discovering an old friend.
 What is the first sentence of Child of Shadows?
-Detective Nick Kardatzke stepped carefully through the sewage water, the filth and . . .
+Detective Nick Kardatzke stepped carefully through the sewage water, the . . .

 Read More